cssnr/docker-tags-action/README.md

 | latest    | No       | `default`                          | Latest Tag: [true, false, default] \*     |
 | summary   | No       | `true`                             | Add Summary to Job                        |

+This works with no inputs, but you can customize the resulting tags and labels with inputs.

 ```yaml
 - name: 'Docker Tags'
   id: tags
   uses: smashedr/docker-tags-action@master
 ```

+**seperator** - Output seperator.
+Newline is default and that works as the input for the docker build actions.

+**latest** - Default behavior only adds `latest` tag to a release that are not a pre-release.

 ### tags